wsoula/notes/di-tech-2015/slides.md

 # What is Chat OPs

 * Information in the middle of the conversation

 * Brings teams together

-* Teaches how to do things by showing instead of pointing
+* Teaches how to do things by showing the process

 ---

-# Issues
+# Issues @ DI

 * Documentation
     * How do I do things?
-    * How do I teach others?
-(Information in middle of conversation)
+    * How do I teach others what I learned?
-* Interact with other systems
+* Data in several disparate systems
+    * rally
+    * piwik
+    * doc wikis
-    * rally, piwik, etc
+    * etc
-    * load data, get help from cm
 * Fun
-    * animate me
-    * puppy bomb
+    * chat rooms are empty
+    * conversation is lacking

 ---

-# DI Solutions
+# DI Solutions (Sparky)

-* Chat Ops
+* CM Documentation Solution
     * put how to do things in the middle of the converstation
-* Put piwik user stats in chat room, cm me, load pden
-    * do all the things in chat
+    * load data, get help from cm
+    * CM documentation repo/process
+* Put information in the middle of the conversation
+    * Piwik Information
-* Random image
+    * Stale Nodes
+    * how to get ips or other chef attributes
+* Silly hubot commands
     * chon som
     * heroku lunch menu
+    * image me/animate me

 ---

 # How to contribute

-* Show github cookbook repo and structure
+* Cookbook repo contains all of hubot with the files neatly contained

 * Coffeescript and Ruby

 * Cron for periodic updates

 ---

-# What We Have at DI

-* Live Demo of di-specific commands

----

 # Future

 * redis brain

 * whatever YOU want

+* hipchat bots?

+* slackbot?

+---

+# What We Have at DI

+* Live Demo of di-specific commands